UnsignedArduino/Chessboard-Pi/README.md

 Raspberry Pi firmware for a magnetic-piece-tracking digital chessboard!
 WIP

-This repository contains the Python project for the firmware that goes on the Raspberry Pi. (that goes on the 2nd PCB)
+This repository contains the Python project for the firmware that goes on the Raspberry Pi.